Model validated particularly well against multiple empirical datasets.

-This paper introduces a new approach to modeling stomatal function based on trait-based hydraulics.
+This study introduces a new approach to modeling stomatal function based on trait-based hydraulics.

-Earth System Models do not simulate stomatal conductance, and hence photosynthesis, correctly.
-Here, a team from the NGEE-Tropics project introduce a simple, mechanistically accurate modeling approach.
+Earth system models do not simulate stomatal conductance, and hence photosynthesis, correctly.
+Here, a team from the Next-Generation Ecosystem Experiments (NGEE)–Tropics project introduce a modeling approach that is simple yet mechanistically accurate.
 The model validated particularly well against multiple empirical datasets.
-Furthermore, the team proposes ways this model can be incorporated into Earth System Models (ESM), thus greatly improving ESM realism and accuracy.
+Furthermore, the researchers propose ways this model can be incorporated into Earth system models, thus greatly improving their realism and accuracy.

 Pacific Northwest National Laboratory

 Funding was provided by the Next-Generation Ecosystem Experiments (NGEE)–Tropics project of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, and by the National Science Foundation (NSF).

 Sperry, J.S., Wang, Y., Wolfe, B.T., Mackay, D.S., Anderegg, W.R., McDowell, N.G. and Pockman, W.T.
 "Pragmatic hydraulic theory predicts stomatal responses to climatic water deficits."
 New Phytologist 212(3), 577–589 (2016).
 [DOI:10.1111/nph.14059]

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER